 Four hours.
 Prerequisites: Senior standing in the Department of Art and Art History, ARH 1100, an ARH period-survey course at the 3000-level or higher, permission of a thesis advisor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. This is the capstone course for the B.A. in Art History, and is designed to prepare one to do scholarly writing about art history and make a scholarly slide- or digital-image-presentation, whether in preparation for graduate school or for other life activities.
 The course may be taken by non-majors who wish to have this research and writing experience.
 In this course, the student will write a twenty-page research paper of the type commonly assigned in graduate art history courses.
 This course will be deemed to be cross-listed with any upper-division period-survey course taught during the same semester.
 The student will register for ARH 4999, will be responsible for attending a chosen period-survey course, and will complete the exams and other projects of that period-survey-except for the research paper required for the period-survey.
 Instead of the research paper required for the period-survey, in consultation with a faculty member chosen to be the thesis advisor, the student will select for his or her senior thesis a topic that is related to the content of the period-survey.
 The student will undertake and complete the research and writing of the thesis in consultation with the thesis advisor.
-In addition to the thesis paper, the student will give a ten- to fifteen-minute presentation on the subject of the departmental critiques.
+In addition to the thesis paper, the student will give a ten- to fifteen-minute presentation on the subject of the thesis paper to the students and faculty of the Department of Art and Art History at one of the departmental critiques.
 The thesis advisor will assign the final grade.
 Four hours credit will be given for this course, and four hours credit will be given separately for the period-survey course.
-Gen Ed: Ol.
-EC-C

-Astronomy - AST
+ASTRONOMY - AST